 David is a Fellow of the American College of Trial Lawyers, an elite organization that comprises the best of the trial bar from the United States and Canada.

 In addition to his extensive trial experience, David has briefed and argued dozens of appeals in state and federal appellate courts throughout the United States, in toxic tort, product liability, insurance coverage and civil rights cases.

-Before joining Drinker in 1986, David served in the United States Army Judge Advocate General’s Corps and gained extensive trial experience prosecuting difficult criminal cases that included theft, drug offenses, child abuse and sexual assault.
+Before joining Drinker in 1986, David served in the United States Army Judge Advocate General’s Corps and gained extensive trial experience prosecuting an array of challenging criminal cases including child abuse and sexual assault cases.

 David served as the firm’s pro bono partner for more than 10 years and continues to serve as a member of its Public Interest Committee.

 Over the last decade and a half, David defended hundreds of products claims around the country including claims against of the nation’s largest makers of prescription and OTC medications and medical devices.
 This work included: